Vice published altered photos showing Cambodian genocide victims smiling. It unleashed an uproar.

 “We regret the error and will investigate how this failure of the editorial process occurred,” the statement said.

-The Ministry of Culture and Fine Arts issued a statement Sunday asking Loughrey to take down the photographs, saying that they “affect the dignity of the victims,” and the nation’s history, and that they breach the legal rights of the Tuol Sleng Genocide Museum, “the lawful owners and custodians of these photographs.”
+The Ministry of Culture and Fine Arts issued a statement Sunday asking Loughrey to take down the photographs, saying that they “affect the dignity of the victims” and the nation’s history, and that they breach the legal rights of the Tuol Sleng Genocide Museum, “the lawful owners and custodians of these photographs.”

 The ministry also said it will consider taking legal action, through national and international channels, if Loughrey does not honor the request.

-The National Cambodian Heritage and Killing Fields Museum said in another poignant statement that the artist used photographs without the consent of family members who lost their loved ones in the prison.
+The National Cambodian Heritage Museum and Killing Fields Memorial said in a poignant statement that the artist used photographs without the consent of family members who lost their loved ones in the prison.

 “Minimizing the pain and trauma of our community from those who are not connected to the experience is not only revising and erasing history, it’s a violent act,” the statement said.

-The statement adding that the S-21 facility held thousands of Cambodians, including the elderly and children, who were subjected to torture, hunger, interrogation and, eventually, violent deaths.
+The statement added that the S-21 facility held thousands of Cambodians, including the elderly and children, who were subjected to torture, hunger, interrogation and, eventually, violent deaths.

 Only seven out of the 14,000 prisoners survived, according to the Killing Fields Museum.